 Federal Student Loans For U.S. Citizens and Eligible Non-Citizens

-- U.S. Citizens and U.S. Permanent Residents are eligible for a Federal Stafford Load of $20,500 for each year of graduate studies.
-In Addition, the Federal Grad PLUS Loan loan program covers remaining tuition and living expenses.
+- U.S. Citizens and U.S. Permanent Residents are eligible for a Federal Stafford Loan of $20,500 for each year of graduate studies.
+In addition, the Federal Grad PLUS Loan program covers remaining tuition and living expenses.

 - Apply for U.S. federal student loans (Stafford and Grad Plus) at www.fafsa.ed.gov.
 Start your Free Application for Federal Student Aid (FAFSA) as early as possible.
 The loan process takes up to 8 weeks.
 You can accept all, part, or none of the federal loan offered to you.
 There is no FAFSA deadline for graduate students.
 The FAFSA code for the University of San Francisco (USF) is 001325.
 FAFSA - APPLY NOW